 - ThaneMOD Forums: n7Siha

 Permission isn’t guaranteed.
 If the two mods change the same content with different intent, then a patch is pointless.
-If a patch would be too labor-intensive or technically-challenging, then it would be wiser to not create compatibility.
-It’s also possible I could deny your request for philosophical reasons due to the content of your mod.
+If a patch would be too labor-intensive or technically-challenging, then it may be wiser not to create compatibility.
+It’s also occasionally deny requests for philosophical reasons due to the content of the other mod.

 Putting time and effort into translating an existing mod is generous act.
 It’s a service to the gaming community and allows more players to enjoy that mod.
 Translators for any of my mods are welcome to register on the ThaneMOD forum and take advantage of the Third-Party Translations board for development and discussion.